Farouk-Echaref/Inception_of_Things-IoT-/k88s/read.md

 # k8s and docker commands

+* A Pod is a group of one or more application containers (such as Docker) and includes shared storage (volumes), IP address and information about how to run them.
+* A Deployment is responsible for creating and updating instances of your application.
+* Applications need to be packaged into one of the supported container formats in order to be deployed on Kubernetes.
+* Containers should only be scheduled together in a single Pod if they are tightly coupled and need to share resources such as disk.
+* A node is a worker machine in Kubernetes and may be a VM or physical machine, depending on the cluster.
+Multiple Pods can run on one Node.

 The common format of a kubectl command is: `kubectl action resource`

 * minikube start --driver=docker --nodes 3 --memory 4g --cpus 2